Do you want to build your own houseboat?

 Houseboat building would be a lot less stressful if only the wives were onboard with the project.
 They don’t usually like the noise and the mess and the sawdust and the lack of attention and ….oh well, you get the idea.
 But now, one smart Canadian has found the solution!
 And he sells plans also.

 Roy Schreyer has designed and built this small houseboat as the answer to all the complaints.
 You know, the boat is too small, too uncomfortable, it rocks, it goes too fast, its not good looking enough, it’s too expensive to build, it’s too expensive to run.
 His answer is one great looking small houseboat.
 And to make sure his wife loved it … he named it after her!

 Some of these floating houses would also be a good way to stretch retirement finances when you really can’t afford that “second home.”

 Of course, some folks just want to search “houseboats for sale” and buy a houseboat already built.
-That’s OK, but think of the pride you’ll have cruising along in a beautiful small houseboat you built with your own hands!
+That’s OK, but think of the pride you’ll have cruising along in a beautiful little houseboat you built with your own hands!
 Your own floating house!

-So if you’re going to build a boat, why not combine it with a tiny house and build one you can spend some time on!
-Think about building a houseboat!
+So if you’re going to build a boat, why not think about building a houseboat!
 And building a little tiny home that floats isn’t really as crazy as it might sound…or that hard either.

 But it does take patience and dedication . . . and often, some good friends.

 With modern plywood, fasteners and epoxy finishes a nice small houseboat can be built and enjoyed for decades.

 Chris Carr’s Darwin , is one really great example of houseboat building and great boat design.
 Small houseboats can be buildable, liveable and some are even trailerable